rtavarez98/-Full-Stack-Blackjack-Sim/README.md

 # Full Stack Blackjack Sim

-This application allows a user to alter accounts and use them to play games of blackjack
+This application allows a user to alter accounts and use them to play games of blackjack.

 ## Purpose
 **A full stack application that lets a user**